 Best Read Aloud

-My read aloud titles are listed here and aren’t part of my total of 32.
-I don’t know why I count them separately; I guess I like to know what I’ve done on my own.
-It was oh so hard to choose, and I feel a little guilty about Mr. Richard Hannay not winning, but Andrew Peterson totally takes the prize this year with his Wingfeather Saga.
+My read aloud titles are listed here and aren’t part of my total of 31.
+I count them separately; I guess I like to know what I’ve done on my own.

 Best Parenting Book